Hoboneer/sxhkd-parser/README.md

 ## Terminology

-- Hotkey: The sequence of chords needed to activate a command.
+1. Hotkey: The sequence of chords needed to activate a command.
-- Command: The command passed to the shell after the hotkey is completed.
+2. Command: The command passed to the shell after the hotkey is completed.
-- Keybind: The entity that encompasses the above.
+3. Keybind: The entity that encompasses the above.

+I'm aware that "hotkey" and "keybind" are interchangeable and have the meaning of (3) above, so any suggestions for renaming (1) are welcome.

 ## Limitations